-A classic English Madeira Cake: simple, sweet, and tart lemon cake with lemon glaze and candied lemons adapted from The European Cake Cookbook.
+A delicious, moist, and tart lemon cake with lemon glaze and candied lemons adapted from The European Cake Cookbook.

 This post contains affiliate links.
 See my disclosure policy.